 (Acquired by my friend Jan)

-Apart from marble and other type of hard stone I wanted to work with steel.
-I had learned some basic skills during workshops at Delft Technical University.
-So I became a certified welder in 2002 and changed to stainless steel (Inox) in 2004 after being introduced to Martin De Kloet of Gebr.
-De Kloet in Kortenhoef, Holland.
-They have a specialised Inox atelier, run by Brian Dikke.
+This small enterprise has a specialised inox atelier, run by Brian Dikke.
 We created quite a few sculptures in inox.
 A selection was shown in 2007 at the Florence Biënnale and received public attention in the local Florence news paper.

-With my background in international business I accepted the challenge in 2010 to create a monumental sculpture expressing a merger and a future of Friesland Campina Dairy Corporation in Amersfoort, Netherlands.
-After talks with the board and leading management, design and modelling Brian Dikke and Martin de Kloet were my sparring partners in realising this major project.
+Given my gained experience I accepted the challenge in 2010 to create a monumental sculpture expressing the merger and ambition to grow of Friesland Campina Dairy Corporation in Amersfoort, Netherlands.
+After talks with the board and leading management, the design and basic modelling, Brian Dikke, Martin de Kloet and his team were my sparring partners in realising this major project.

 The offical presentation of ‘Ambition & Dynamics’

 (In front of the FrieslandCampina head office in Amersfoort, Netherlands, 2011)

 Around 2006 additional demand for a copy of my sculpture ‘ Loone in Belgian black stone’ ( see Early work) led me into the castings and copying in bronze.